 The Rock has picked a character, Benedict Cumberbatch is in every movie, and Scoot McNairy might be playing a very new take on a very old character.
 All that and Superman taking the ice bucket challenge below.

 Psst!
 Hey kid!
 You like new music?
-Great, cuz you've stumbled into the perfect county fair - New Music Monday, the most "eat my shorts" column on 8CN.
-Each week scores of new albums are released onto the masses and this is where they come to be judged.
-I'll tell ya what's good, what's bad, and what's a waste of your precious time.
-As always, thanks for stopping by!
+Great, because you've stumbled into the perfect luau - New Music Monday, currently the sickest column on 8CN.
+Each week oodles of new music type things get unleashed by greedy record labels and this is where they all come to be judged.
+I'll tell ya what's good, what's bad, and what's a waste of your time.
+Thanks for stopping by!